clayton-lab/BugSeq-er/steps.md

         * If adapter sequnces were removed, look at the 'paired-end-demux-trimmed.qzv'
         * If no adapter sequnces were removed, look at the 'demux.qzv' and replace line 33 with '--i-demultiplexed-seqs artifacts/demuxed-paired-end.qza'.
         * Assign values for the dada2 denoising step line 18-21.
-        * Make sure edit and check the file name of the refrence database line 72.
+        * Make sure edit and check the file name of the reference database line 72.
         * Finally, run the 'sbatch part2.slurm'
     - Part 3 before running 'part3.slurm' check the following:
         * Edit the path in line 8, 9, and 15.